AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 Format: `restock -i ITEM_INDEX -q ITEM_QUANTITY`

 * Both flags `-i` and `-q` are mandatory.
-* The flag `-i` is used, meaning that the `item index` is used as an identifier to identify the item you wish to update.
+* The flag `-i` is used, meaning that the `ITEM_INDEX` is used as an identifier to identify the item you wish to update.

 <div id="tipCallout" style="padding: 1em; border: 0 solid #9ee09e;border-left-width: 4px;border-radius: 6px; margin-top: 1rem; margin-bottom: 1rem; padding: 1em; border-radius: 4px; color: #293132; background-color: #e6f5e6;">
 💡 <strong>Tip:</strong> To determine the <code>index</code> of an item in your inventory, call the <code>list</code> command first, and note down the number displayed next to your item of interest.